Top 5 4th Quarter Trades of RI - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-RITHOLTZ WEALTH MANAGEMENT reduced their investment in ARCA:BSV by 783,033 shares.
-The trade had a 3.11% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.8.
+RIVERSEDGE ADVISORS, LLC reduced their investment in ARCA:SCHF by 93,820 shares.
+The trade had a 0.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $30.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.